About Energy, Environmental & Chemical Engineering

 E44 EECE 508 Research Rotation

-First-year doctoral students in EECE should undertake Research Rotation as a requirement prior to choosing a permanent research adviser.
+First-year doctoral students in EECE should undertake this rotation as a requirement prior to choosing a permanent research adviser.
 The rotation will require the student to work under the guidance of a faculty member.

 View Sections